ponedo/splitnn-emulator/README.md

 # Code of SplitNN (APNet '25 Paper)

 ## Overview
-This repository provides code of experiments in our APNet '25 paper--.
+This repository provides code of experiments in our APNet '25 paper--[SplitNN: Single-Machine Network Emulation at Scale with Minute-Level Construction of 10K-Node Virtual Networks]().

 SplitNN is a new methodological framework that enables fast construction of large-scale virtual networks (VNs) for network emulation.
 SplitNN leverages two "splitting" methods on a physical machine to accelerate VN construction: